bvancilku/awesome-data-effectiveness/README.md

 * It's advised to use a project manangement tool (see resources below).
 * Incorporate feedback mechanisms to improve data and models.

+### Metadata
+What additional information does one need to make sense of your data?
+How can it be used effectively?

+* Along with the original data, store the original survey/data collection instrument and a code book/data dictionary that explains what each variable and value mean.

 ### Resources